Skip to main content

 Cons

-Before committing registration fees, compare Blue Guardian with other proprietary firms accepting Turkish traders:
+Compare Blue Guardian with other proprietary trading platforms accepting Turkish residents:

 All Prop Firms Accepting Turkish Traders